 A famous variation is Seattle dogs, which contains cream cheese.
 Texas Tommy does not just have cheese but also bacon.
-Reuben dogs contain Swiss cheese, corned beef, Russian dressing, and sauerkraut.
+Meanwhile, Reuben dogs contain Swiss cheese, corned beef, Russian dressing, and sauerkraut.

 If you want to diversify your culinary experience, why not try hot dogs from other countries?
 I bet that they are not less tasty than American hot dogs.

 As the name suggests, this type of hot dog comes from Sorona, a Mexican state.
 In America, you can find it in Latino neighborhoods or some nice restaurants in Tucson, Arizona.
 People grill a bacon-wrapped hot dog and put it in a bolillo-style hot dog bun.

 The toppings often consist of onions, tomatoes, mayonnaise, and mustard.
 Sorana hot dogs are a very popular street food.
 The vendors who sell them are called “dogueros”.

 What is special about this Chilean variety is its large size.
 It is twice as big as the standard American hot dog.
 People usually top it with avocados, salsa Americana, ají pepper, and green sauce.

 There are a lot of variations of Completo in Chile, such as Dinámico, Completo Italiano, and Completo A lo Pobre.
 The authentic version was created in the 1920s by Eduardo Bahamondes.
 He first sold it in his restaurant called “Quick Lunch Bahamondes”.

 People also call Completo “Original” or “Italiano”.
 You can buy it at the fast-food stores or laid-back eateries across Chile.

 After trying Completo, you will be in love with Chilean cuisine.